Judaism and masturbation

-The prohibition of extracting semen in vain (in Hebrew: הוצאת זרע לבטלה) is (according to Orthodox Judaism) a Biblical prohibition derived from (Genesis 38:7), this is explained in the Midrash and Talmud.
-(A Rabbinical prohibition is one that is not found in the Torah by way of biblical exegesis - a Biblical prohibition is one that is.)
+The prohibition of extracting semen in vain (הוצאת זרע לבטלה) is – according to Orthodox Judaism – a Rabbinic prohibition derived from (Genesis 38:7), this is explained in the Midrash and Talmud.
+(A Rabbinical prohibition is one that is not found in the Torah by way of biblical exegesis – a Biblical prohibition is one that is.)
 The prohibition forbids a male from intentional wasteful spilling of his semen.
 Unintentional wasting of seed is also a (lesser) sin according to the Oral Torah.

 Jewish religious authorities widely dispute whether it is a biblical prohibition or a rabbinical prohibition.

 Biblical sources

 A reading of the Hebrew Bible indicates that there is no commandment phrased as a prohibition against masturbation, however, many Rabbi have held that the prohibition can clearly be seen upon further analysis.
 The Medieval Rabbi Maimonides agreed that the Tanakh does not prohibit masturbation.

-states that any male who emits semen is considered ritually impure - whether the emission came through masturbation, nocturnal emission, or sex between married heterosexual partners.
+states that any male who emits semen is considered ritually impure – whether the emission came through masturbation, nocturnal emission, or sex between married heterosexual partners.
 The traditional rabbinical interpretation and simple reading of Leviticus 15 indicates that it applies to all sperm flows, including sperm flows due to masturbation.
 Other than this ritual impurity, no consequences or punishments are specified in those verses.

 The Biblical story of Onan is interpreted by many commentators as a source for prohibiting ejaculation outside a woman's body, including masturbation.
 In the story, Onan did not want to impregnate his late brother's wife (either because, this being a Levirate marriage, the resulting child would be considered to belong to Onan's brother Er rather than Onan, or because he didn't want to ruin her beauty with pregnancy, or because he didn't want to bear the effort of raising children, among other reasons), so when they had sex Onan performed coitus interruptus and caused his semen to spill on the ground.
 Onan was slain by God, which was deemed retribution for being "evil in the sight of the Lord".
 The Talmud explains that his sin was ejaculating outside the context of marriage.
 Modern Bible scholars say that his sin was denying a child to Er (which would have no implications for masturbation).

 Even among Jewish scholars and among rabbis, it is widely disputed whether the prohibition of masturbation is a biblical prohibition or a rabbinical prohibition, since it is never explicitly mentioned in the Torah.
 Many Ultra-Orthodox rabbis are afraid to publicly discuss their disagreement with the traditional interpretation about it being prohibited by the Bible.